getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 })
 ```

-The last thing that we can specify, is how long top-level activity should wait for the last component to perform it is rendering.
+You can specify how long a top-level activity should wait for the last component to render.
 Every new rendering cycle is debouncing the timeout, and it starts counting from the beginning.
-Once the timeout is reached, tracking is completed and all the information is sent to Sentry.
+Once the timeout is reached, tracking is completed, and all the information is sent to Sentry.

 ```js
 new VueIntegration({